LADSoft/OrangeC/doc/olink/OLink Command Line Options.md

  Usually, a complete link happens automatically when the **/T** switch is used to specify a [target configuration](OLink%20Target%20Configurations.md).
 However in some cases it is desirable to indicate to the linker that a complete link is desired without specifying a target configuration.
 Use **/r+** for this purpose.

+### DLL control

+ The swicth --output-def is used to ask the downloader (dlpe) to generate a .DEF file with dll exports.
+This switch only has meaning when creating dlls.

+>     OLink /T:DLL32 /c --output-def test.def /o test.exe c0dpe.o test.o clwin.l climp.l

+generates a DLL from test.o, and outputs a file test.def with the exports

 ### Map File